coavins/bizhawk-connector/README.md

 ## Purpose

 This script connects BizHawk to EmoTracker for use with autotracker packs.
-Use this instead of the version that ships with EmoTracker for improved compatibility with Archipelago and newer versions of BizHawk.
+You can use this instead of the version that ships with EmoTracker for improved compatibility with Archipelago and newer versions of BizHawk.

 ## Usage